Ciara Hints At Unborn Baby’s Gender With Grammy After-Party Outfit

 “Omg is she having a boy??????”

-Other Instagram users commented on the fact Ciara made a robe look glamorous as she attended the Grammys after-parties with her husband.
+Other Instagram users commented on the fact that Ciara made a robe look glamorous as she attended the Grammys after-parties with her husband.

 “I swear celebs can wear anything and get away with it.
 Let me go to an event in my bath robe I would be crucified.
 But your glowing congratulations”